Gorilla trek - the ultimate wildlife experience

 Gorilla trekking or tracking in Rwanda is one of the most enthralling wildlife tours you can do on your trip to Africa.
-The gorilla trekking tour is a unique wildlife adventure that offers one a rare chance to walk (trek) in the African jungle and track down a family of wild mountain gorillas.
+The gorilla trekking tour is a unique wildlife adventure that offers one a rare chance to walk (trek) in the African jungle and track down a family of wild mountain gorillas and watch the silverback gorilla with his gorilla family upclose.
 And, coming within 7 meters of these great apes in their natural home, without any barrier in between, is not only amazing but life changing too!
 Gorillas share 98% DNA with humans.

 The gorilla trekking tour in Rwanda is done in Volcanoes National Park which is located in Musanze District in the north of the country, that is 116km/72miles and 2 hours drive from the capital city Kigali.
 Mountain gorillas are endangered species, with only about 1000 individuals left in the world and a third of these live in Rwanda’s Volcanoes National Park.